Nomadluap/circles/README.md

 - Toggable view of circles, center marks, indicies, tangency lines, and disc boundary
 - Properties explorer to show properties of any circle

+##Building
+This program was built on Windows using QT5.4 **with OpenGL** for MSVC2013, 32 bit.
+This program may not compile on earlier compilers since it uses many C++11/14 features.

+Compatibility with other QT-compatible compilers is not guaranteed, but should work just fine.

 This program is still a work in progress.